 Instructions

 - Add all ingredients to a small high-speed blender.
+(I use a small Nutribullet which works great.)
 Blend for 20-30 seconds until smooth.

-- Taste and adjust flavor if desired.
-(More syrup for sweeter, etc.)
+- Taste and adjust flavors if desired.
+(Add more lemon or lemon zest, salt, etc.)

 Notes